Hot Cross Buns

 Place into a well-greased bowl, cover with plastic wrap and let rise 1 hour or until doubled in size.

-Press dough into a large rectangle and fold in raisins and orange zest.
-Divide dough into 24 even balls (2 oz. each if you wanted to weigh) and place onto a parchment paper-lined baking sheet.
+Punch down dough, press into a large rectangle and fold in raisins and orange zest.
+Divide dough into 24 even balls (2 ounces each if you wanted to weigh) and place onto a parchment paper-lined baking sheet.
 Cover gently with plastic wrap or a clean dish towel and rise another 45 minutes to 1 hour or until doubled in size.
 Remove plastic wrap and brush each roll with milk.

 You have two options for crossing your Hot Cross Buns.
 The first is the one I demonstrate in the photos and that is in the recipe card, a flour paste that you apply BEFORE baking.

-Whisk flour and water together until a thick, pipeable paste comes together.
+Preheat oven to 350° F. For the paste, whisk flour and water together until a thick, pipeable paste comes together.
 Think slightly thicker than white school glue consistency.
 (You may need to add in more flour or water to get the right consistency.)
-Spoon into a piping bag or Ziploc bag, snip the tip and pipe crosses across all the rolls.
+Spoon into a piping bag or Zip top bag, snip the tip, and pipe crosses across all the rolls.

 The other option is an icing cross you apply AFTER the buns are baked.

-- Bake at 350 degrees for 20 minutes or until the rolls are nice and brown.
+- Bake at 350° F for 20 minutes or until the rolls are nice and brown.

-- You could make a simple icing made from milk, powdered sugar and a splash of vanilla OR use the browned butter icing I made for these scones.
+- Make a simple icing made from milk, powdered sugar and a splash of vanilla extract OR use the browned butter icing I made for my Simple Scones recipe.
 Either are great options!

-Bake at 350 degrees for 20 minutes or until the rolls are nice and brown.
+Bake at 350° F for 20 minutes or until the rolls are nice and golden brown.

 To glaze rolls, melt apricot jam or orange marmalade in the microwave until its runny and brush over the tops.
 Serve warm or at room temperature.